jmac006/Mind-Rewind/README.md

 How to use the program:

-1) User enters page # (in hex) on phone.
+1) User enters page number (in hex) on phone.

-2) Phone transmits page # to arduino via bluetooth
+2) Phone transmits page number to arduino via bluetooth

-3) Once page # recieved, the program begins collecting brain information via EEG headset.
+3) Once page number recieved, the program begins collecting brain information via EEG headset.

-4) As user reads the textbook, average the score until user hits button for next page.
-Save the average in array.
-Increment currentPage.
+4) As user reads the textbook, the program averages the score until the user hits the button for the next page.

 5) Until user stops reading, collect data for each page